On-Course Reporter, Nationwide Tour

 Analyst and On-Course Reporter, LPGA Tour

 Known for her volunteer work away from the course, Cockerill received the LPGA’s Budget Service Award in 1992 for her outstanding community service and dedication to golf.
-In 2008, she was honored by the California Golf Writers Association with the Jack Lemmon Ambassador of Golf Award, honoring individuals in golf who have represented the game with character and personality, and whose positive image has served as an invaluable service to golf.
-Cockerill also is a member of the Board of The First Tee of San Francisco.
+In 2008, she was honored by the California Golf Writers Association with the Jack Lemmon Ambassador of Golf Award, honoring individuals in golf who have represented the game with character and personality and whose positive image has served as an invaluable service to the game.
+Cockerill also is a member of the Board of The First Tee of San Francisco and a member of the Northern California Golf Association Hall of Fame, alongside fellow NBC Sports/Golf Channel personalities Johnny Miller and Roger Maltbie.